Yaazarai/AsyncAwait-Server/README.md

 Just FYI when you subscribe a calling method to `Received` you'll receive a buffer with data packet(s) in it.
 Due to Nagle's algorithm this buffer may contain multiple packets sent from a single client iF `SeparatePackets` is set to `false`.
 If `SeparatePackets` is set to `true` then the buffer will separate out each message by reading out the first message byte as the size of the message and jumping through the buffer finding subsequent messages.

 The buffer will be automatically disposed/returned when the `DataReceived` event returns.

 ---
+If `EnableUdpHost` is set to `true` then the server will create a UDP host on the same endpoint (IP and Port) as the TCP server.
+The UDP Host will then throw `Receive` events just as TCP clients do, except that the `ServerDataEventArgs` will not contain a client object when the `Receive` event is thrown.
+Please note that the UDP connection will NOT pull buffers from the server's shared internal buffer pool.

+---
 When you wish to send data to a specific `AsyncClient` you can do the following.
 The `bytes` parameter is optional, specify if you want to send a certain number of bytes or exclude if you want to send the entire buffer: